 It all needs to go.
 Otherwise, it will be there for you when youโre feeling week and just want to give up.
 If you donโt have it, you wonโt eat it.
 Donate, give away, or throw away all processed sugar from your home.
 That means sugary cereals (and even many of the so-called healthy cereals you think you purchased), candy, cookies, granulated sugar, brown sugar, high fructose corn syrup, etc. You wonโt be needing those anymore.

-A note on fruit juices.
-Yes, they are made from from fruit.
-NO, they arenโt good for you.
-Believe it or not, they actually contain the same amount of sugar as a can of soda.
-While the sugar is natural sugar, not added sugar, it still is a show to your system and is too much sugar to be combining at one time.
-Instead, opt for eating a piece of fruit instead of drinking what is essentially 3-4 pieces of fruit very rapidly.
+A note on fruit juices.ย Yes, they are made from fruit.ย NO, they arenโt as good for you as fruit.ย Believe it or not, they can actually contain the same amount of sugar as a can of soda.ย While the sugar is natural sugar, not added sugar, it still is a show to your system and is too much sugar to be combined at one time.ย Instead, opt for eating a piece of fruit instead of drinking what is essentially 3-4 pieces of fruit very rapidly.

 Also (and this goes along with reading your nutrition labels) check your condiments, pasta sauces, fruit juices, barbecue sauces, breads, and so on for lurking sugar.
 Youโll be surprised with just how much hidden sugars youโll find.
 There are so many ways to make the foods you love WITHOUT refined sugars and high fructose corn syrup.